quintel/documentation/modules/merit_order/Storage Project within Merit Order.markdown

 #### Load-shifting
 "In an electric power system, the transfer of loads from times of peak demand to off-peak time periods" <sub>[McGraw-Hill Dictionary of Scientific & Technical Terms, 6E, Copyright © 2003 by The McGraw-Hill Companies, Inc.]</sub>.

-This is strict definition of load-shifting, all have to be fulfilled:
+This is a strict definition of load-shifting, all have to be fulfilled:

-1. It triggers extra production when storage is filled
+1. It adds an extra demand to the grid  when storage is filled
 * It displaces production when storage is discharged
 * Electricity is actually taken out of the system and stored in the form of another energy carrier.